Artfully Sustaining the Sea

-The first round of the DEEP Fund attracted more than 130 applications, of which seven selected projects adopt a range of media to reveal emotionally embedded relationships with the ocean.
+The first round of the DEEP Fund attracted more than 130 applications, of which six selected projects adopt a range of media to reveal emotionally embedded relationships with the ocean.

 In South Africa, Fishers’ Tales is a storytelling project jointly led by the Urban Futures Centre and the South Durban Community Environmental Alliance.
 The project focuses on the experiences of fishers’ based in the coastal province of KwaZulu-Natal, many of whom are of Indian descent and often feel excluded from policy processes.
 The stories of 15 fisher-folk are recorded in audio-visual format to highlight emotional connections with the sea, build solidarity and advocate for the implementation of inclusive small-scale, subsistence and recreational fishing policies.
 Each story, captured in English and isiZulu, is accompanied by unique work of art created by young black artists working in media such as drawing, painting, animation and film.